youshaac-bit/retell-sip-integration-example/README.md

 Of course, substitute in your own from and to phone numbers.
 The example above assumes that you have created a BYOC trunk on jambonz that you will use to outdial the user.

+## Various features

+### Receiving agent events
+To receive agent events, go to the Webhook Settings panel in the Retell dashboard for your agent and add the URL where this application is running, with a path of "/agent-events".
+The code [here](./lib/webhooks/endpoints/agent-events.js) will be executed.
+Currently this code simply logs they event payloads but you can change to suit your needs.

 ## I'm new to jambonz and I need more help!

 Got you covered.
 Easiest way to get started is to [create a free trial account on jambonz.cloud](https://jambonz.cloud/register).
 Once you have an account, add a Carrier for your chosen SIP trunking provider.
 Then add an Application that contains the websocket endpoint that this application exposes.
+The URL of the application should be `wss://your.specific.domain/retell`.
+In other words, just make sure the protocol is wss and the path is /retell, the host part will be specific to where you run your websocket application.

+>> And note that you can always use [ngrok](https://ngrok.com/) to run the application locally on your laptop for testing.

-Add a phone number from your Carrier and connect it to the Application, and you are set to go.
+Then add a phone number from your Carrier and connect it to the Application, and you are set to go.
+When you dial that number the call will be handled by your application, which will forward it on to your Retell agent.

-For more details, refer to the [blog post](https://blog.jambonz.org/using-jambonz-for-telephony-integration-with-retell-ai) I mentioned above.

 ## I have more questions!
 Join our Slack channel by going to https://joinslack/jambonz.org.